Trade SODA on Kraken.

 Self-custody is the principle that users retain direct control of their assets throughout all system interactions, without delegating ownership to intermediaries.

-The SODAX SDK (@sodax/sdk) is the core programmatic interface for integrating SODAX's cross-network execution and liquidity capabilities into any application.
+The SODAX SDK (@sodax/sdk) is the TypeScript interface for integrating SODAX's cross-network execution and liquidity capabilities, and one of two integration paths alongside the SODAX API.

-SODAX is a cross-network execution and liquidity system that coordinates financial actions across networks through a solver-based model, multi-bridge architecture, and integrated money market.
+SODAX is a non-custodial cross-network execution and liquidity system that coordinates financial actions across networks through a solver-based model, multi-bridge architecture, and integrated money market.
+Execution is the surface apps and Venue Partners tap into; liquidity is what admitted solvers draw on to fill.

 A Spoke is the local execution endpoint on a supported network, responsible for receiving user actions, locking assets, and relaying messages to the Hub for cross-network coordination.